 During your stay, the hospital staff will take steps to reduce your chance of infection, such as: Washing their handsWearing gloves or masksKeeping your incisions covered

 There are also steps you can take to reduce your chance of infection, such as: Washing your hands often and reminding your healthcare providers to do the sameReminding your healthcare providers to wear gloves or masksNot allowing others to touch your incision

 Recovery time may be 7-10 days.
 To help ensure a smooth recovery: Your doctor will monitor your steroid and hormone levels and make sure that you have the right dose of medication.Weigh yourself daily.
-Report to your doctor any weight gain of two or more pounds over 24 hours.
-This may indicate that you are retaining fluid.Ask your doctor about when it is safe to shower, bathe, or soak in water.Monitor your blood pressure regularly.Increase your physical activity according to your doctor's instructions.
+Report to your doctor any weight gain of 2 or more pounds over 24 hours.
+This may indicate that you are retaining fluid.Monitor your blood pressure regularly.Increase your physical activity according to your doctor's instructions.
 This will help you avoid respiratory problems and improve the recovery of your digestive system.

-Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or any discharge from the incision sitePersistent nausea and/or vomitingPain that you cannot control with your medicationPain, burning, urgency, or frequency of urination; blood in the urineCough, shortness of breath, or chest painPain and/or swelling in your feet, calves, or legsHeadachesLightheadednessAny new symptom
+Contact your doctor if your recovery is not progressing as expected or you develop complications, such as: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or any discharge from the incision sitePersistent nausea and/or vomitingPain that you cannot control with the medications you've been givenPain, burning, urgency, or frequency of urinationBlood in the urineCough, shortness of breath, or chest painPain and/or swelling in your feet, calves, or legsHeadachesLightheadednessNew or worsening symptoms

 If you think you have an emergency, call for medical help right away.